W. R. Burnett: Later years

 In later years, with his vision declining, he stopped writing and turned to promoting his earlier work.
-In his career he achieved huge popularity in Europe, where his anti-hero ideology was enthusiastically embraced.

 On his death in 1982, in Santa Monica, California, Burnett was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 Critical reception

 Heywood Broun described Burnett's novel Goodbye to the Past as "written with all the excitement of Little Caesar, and ten times the skill".